How to Expedite VA Disability Claims

-VA will also flash a veteran’s file if he or she is at imminent risk of becoming homeless.
-Claims of homeless veterans will get “priority processing.”
+VA will also flash a veteran’s file if they are at imminent risk of becoming homeless.
+Claims submitted by homeless veterans will get “priority processing.”

 #2: Advanced Age

-The age requirement for expediting a veteran’s claim is different at the Regional Office level and the Board of Veterans’ Appeals level.
-At the Regional Office, a veteran must be 85 years of age or older in order to have his or her claim expedited.
-For the Board of Veterans’ Appeals, veterans must be 75 years of age or older for his or her claim to be advanced on the Board’s docket.
+The age requirement to expedite a veteran’s claim is different at the Regional Office and Board of Veterans’ Appeals levels.
+At the Regional Office, a veteran must be 85 years of age or older in order to have their claim expedited.
+For the Board of Veterans’ Appeals, veterans must be 75 years of age or older for their claim to be advanced on the Board’s docket.

 #3: Terminally Ill

 VA is instructed to prioritize claims in which the claimant is terminally ill.
-A veteran can request that his or her claim be expedited based on a terminal illness but will need to submit evidence of a terminal illness in order for VA to flash the file.
+A veteran can request that VA expedite their claim based on a terminal illness but will need to submit evidence of this illness in order to qualify.

 Evidence of a terminal illness can take the form of a treatment note, medical opinion, or a note from a treating physician that states your diagnosis and that it is terminal.
 When VA receives the evidence and finds it sufficient to support that you are terminally ill, it should flash your file and treat your claim expeditiously.